 The Financial Ombudsman Service will consider your case and, if it feels you have been treated unfairly, ask the credit card provider to refund you in full or in part.

-There is no charge for using this service, however you can only complain to the Financial Ombudsman after you have complained direct to the credit card company.
+There is no charge for using this service, however, you can only complain to the Financial Ombudsman after you have complained directly to the credit card company.

 Beware of companies that say they want to help you

 Avoid using companies that say they can help you reclaim unfair credit card charges.